 Jamie Freveletti – Freveletti lives in Chicago and her original thriller series follows Emma Caldridge, a biochemist, on various adventures.

 After finding success with her own books she’s gone on to write in the Robert Ludlum created Covert One series.
 Her first was The Janus Reprisal which was a fun thriller following in the Ludlum footsteps and her latest in the series is The Geneva Strategy.

-Sam Greenlee – Greenlee wrote The Spook Who Sat by the Doorwhich was release in 1968 and told the story of Dan Freeman, a black man recruited into the CIA to show that the agency is integrated.
+Sam Greenlee – Greenlee wrote The Spook Who Sat by the Door was released in 1968 and told the story of Dan Freeman, a black man recruited into the CIA to show that the agency was integrated.
 Freeman takes the guerilla warfare training he has learned and uses it to build his own army on the south side of Chicago to disrupt the city’s racist structure and empower black Chicagoans.
-Greenlee was recruited into the FBI and the protagonist’s frustrations over his time in the CIA is autobiographical to the time the author spent working for the US foreign service.
-The book’s subject matter initially scared off publishers and the book was published first in the UK.
+Greenlee worked for the government overseas and the protagonist’s frustrations over his time in the CIA is autobiographical to the time the author spent working for the US foreign service.
+The book’s subject matter initially scared off publishers and the book had to first find a publisher in the UK.